 Please note that this post may contain some affiliate links.
 You can read more about what this is here.

 Sock yarn is lovely, because it often comes in stripes and colourways that no other yarns have.
-You can find Fair Isle effect yarn, rainbow stripes, pretty speckled yarn…everything you can think of!
+You can find Fair Isle effect yarn, rainbow stripes, pretty hand dyed sock yarn…everything you can think of!